Treaty Trader & Investor Visas and Visas for Australians in Specialty Occupations

 • Evidence of academic or other qualifying credentials, such as required academic degrees and certificates or proof of sufficient work experience in specialty field.

-• Job offer letter from the employer.
+• Job offer letter from the U.S. employer.

 • In the absence of academic or other qualifying credentials, evidence of education and experience that is equivalent to the required U.S. degree.